mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 of things that we would need to resolve.

 -  Not everyone has a GPU.
 They can be large and expensive
--  Installing CUDA-enabled libraries can be tricky when you need to match drivers or need to establish consistency with other CUDA-enabled libraries
+-  Installing CUDA-enabled libraries can be tricky, even with conda
--  There are many CUDA-enabled libraries, but not yet a real ecosystem with established conventions.
+-  Current CUDA-enabled libraries don't yet form a coherent ecosystem with established conventions
--  Many of the libraries in the ecosystem need specific help:
+-  Many of the libraries around RAPIDS need specific help:
-    -  The cuDF library itself is immature, and needs many simple API changes
+    -  cuDF is immature, and needs many simple API and feature improvements
-    -  The Array computing libraries need better protocols to improve sharing data and functionality
+    -  Array computing libraries need protocols to share data and functionality
-    -  The deep learning libraries have plenty of functionality, but aren't currently designed to share that functionality with other players in the ecosystem
+    -  Deep learning libraries have functionality, but don't share functionality easily
-    -  Deploying Dask on multi-GPU systems can be improved.
-Most groups doing this today invoke their own home-grown scripts
+    -  Deploying Dask on multi-GPU systems can be improved
     -  Python needs better access to high performance communication libraries

 This is just my personal experience which, let me be clear, is only limited to